cyrichardson/docs-cloud-keep/api-docs/index.rst

 .. note::

-   |product name| is available on a limited availability basis until March
+   |product name| is offered to customers on a limited availability basis.
-   2017.
-For details, see
-   :ref:`Limited Availability Program <limited-availability-program>`.
+   For details, see :ref:`Limited Availability program <limited-availability-program>`.

 Interactions with |product name| occur programmatically via a REST API.
 Using the API, you can securely store and retrieve credentials systematically using